 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-To keep the lesson grounded in practicality, we'll use ROE to better understand SS&C Technologies Holdings, Inc. (NASDAQ:SSNC).
+By way of learning-by-doing, we'll look at ROE to gain a better understanding of SS&C Technologies Holdings, Inc. (NASDAQ:SSNC).

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for SS&C Technologies Holdings is:

 12% = US$718m ÷ US$6.1b (Based on the trailing twelve months to June 2022).

 The 'return' is the income the business earned over the last year.
 Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.12 in profit.

 Does SS&C Technologies Holdings Have A Good ROE?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
 As shown in the graphic below, SS&C Technologies Holdings has a lower ROE than the average (17%) in the IT industry classification.